 Watch the video of this message at https://www.celllifechurch.tv/what-defines-you/

-A few months ago, before COVID, I was meeting a friend for coffee at a local coffee shop.
-We do this fairly regularly.
-While we were chatting, another gentleman walked up to say hello to my friend.
-My friend introduced us to each another and the gentleman asked me, “So what do you do?”
-Both my friend and I chuckled, and I started in sharing all the things I do.
+The other day I was meeting a friend for coffee at a local coffee shop.
+We do this regularly.
+This particular time he brought another friend who is a retired pastor.
+Our mutual friend introduced us to one another and the retired pastor asked me, “So what do you do?”
+Both our mutual friend and I chuckled, and I started sharing all the things I do.

-Here in America, as well as across much of the world I am sure, for as far back as anyone can remember, we have been defined by our occupation.
-In fact, many people have relatively simple family names which were derived from what their family did centuries ago.
+Here in America, as well as across much of the world, I am sure, for as far back as anyone can remember, we have been defined by our occupation.
+Many people have relatively simple family names which were derived from what their family did centuries ago.
 Family names like Baker, Farmer, Cook, and the like.
 Everyone knew what you did and what you were about just by your occupation.
 People made assumptions about you because of your occupation.

 Hi, I am Brian the Preacher.
-But that is not all I am or do.
-I am a dad.
-I serve my community by driving a school bus.
-I volunteer my time working with boy scouts as a Scoutmaster.
-I am a member of many organizations.
-No single one of these wholly defines me.
+But that’s not all I am or do.
+I’m a dad.
+I serve my community by supervising a team of school bus drivers and mechanics.
+I volunteer my time working with boy scouts.
+I’m a US Navy Submarine Service veteran.
+I’m a member of many organizations.
+No one of these wholly defines me.

 Sometimes we define ourselves or others by our family name.
 Some family names started simply like Johnson and Tomson, which were derived from “John’s son” or “Tom’s son”.
 They became very common family names.
-There are other family names which are unique, like Rockefeller or Gates.
+There are other unique family names, like Rockefeller or Gates.
 What about Churchill, or Windsor?
 These are famous family names that many of us have heard or know.
 But do they define each person who has one of these names?

-We can define ourselves by where we were born.
-I was born in a region of the United States known as New England.
-I am a New Englander.
-I grew up thinking that made me special and unique.
-I have met many people from England.
-I have found that there is not much “new” about New England.
-Where you are born and raised does influence your world view.
+Where you are born and raised does influence your worldview.
 It does help form your perspective of others.
 But is there any difference between being born in the United States, France, Pakistan, China, Brazil, or Kenya?
 Does being born somewhere define you?

 How about our past?
 We tend to define ourselves by our past accomplishments or past failures.
 Make no mistake friends, what is past is past.
-Past accomplishments can be anchors keeping you from seeing what is ahead just as much as past failures can.
-Reliving successes you had in the past over and over does not help you move forward in what you are meant to be doing right now.
+Past accomplishments can be anchors keeping you from seeing what is ahead just as much as past failures.
+Reliving that success you had all those years ago does not help you move forward in what you are meant to be doing right now.